 - Realistic – Montessori toys tend to be lifelike, providing an opportunity to learn about the world around them

-There is much more to Montessori, but sticking to these basic guidelines should mean you are able to find a gift that suits their home.
+There is much more to Montessori, but sticking to these very basic guidelines will ensure you’re able to find a Montessori toy for 2-year-olds that suits your child and your home.

 Don’t worry if you are still a little lacking in inspiration because I’ve done all the hard work for you and compiled this great list of Montessori educational toys for toddlers.

-If you’re wondering where to buy Montessori toys for 2 year olds, Amazon has a terrific selection!
-What are the best learning toys for 3 year olds?
+If you’re wondering where to buy Montessori toys for 2-year-olds, Amazon has a terrific selection!
 Here’s our list!

 Young toddlers, in particular, will love this colorful, wooden rainbow stacking toy that can be used in many different ways to create shapes and patterns.